Alex Schulz: Biography

 Schulz started playing the piano at the age of five.
 He became interested in electronic music at the age of fourteen.
 However, he started his production career at a later age.

-Schulz remixed several songs including "Love Me Better" by Love Thy Brother, "Waves" by Dotan, "Headlights" by Robin Schulz and "Heartbeat" by Autograf, which featured on Tiesto's AFTR-HRS compilation album.
-He released a free song titled "Please Don’t Say You Love Me" and singles titled "The Girl From Paris", "Middle" with producer Kiso, "U & I" and "Dirty Secret".
+Schulz remixed several songs including "Love Me Better" by Love Thy Brother, "Waves" by Dotan, "Headlights" by Robin Schulz and "Heartbeat" by Autograf, which featured on Tiësto's AFTR-HRS compilation album.
+He released a free song titled "Please Don't Say You Love Me" and singles titled "The Girl From Paris", "Middle" with producer Kiso, "U & I" and "Dirty Secret".